pieroszek/my-kubernetes-app/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Docker and Docker Compose installed
+- Docker
-- Kubernetes cluster set up, I used Docker-Desktop
+- Kubernetes cluster set up, I used Docker-Desktop for the single node cluster
 - kubectl command-line tool installed

 ## Getting Started